emotion-js/emotion/packages/babel-plugin-emotion/README.md

 ## Babel Macros

 Instead of using `babel-plugin-emotion`, you can use emotion with [`babel-plugin-macros`](https://github.com/kentcdodds/babel-plugin-macros).
-Add `babel-plugin-macros` to your babel config (automatically included in Create React App 2.0) and use the imports/packages shown below.
+Add `babel-plugin-macros` to your babel config (which is included in Create React App 2.0) and use the imports/packages shown below.

 ```jsx
 import styled from 'react-emotion/macro'